samipshresthaq/date-picker/README.md

         in yyyy-mm-dd format.
             eg. __preDates: ['2017-3-1','2017-3-15','2017-3-14']__

+    - _Pre Dates visibility_
+        Hide active pre dates by setting shoPreDates option to false.
+By default its true eg. __showPreDates: false__

     - _Disable all click events_
         If set to true all click events are disabled.
 By default it is disabled. eg. __disableClickEvent : false__